 - Read the instructions on the repair kit.
 You may be required to create the filler from the provided components.
 If that is the case, just read the directions and mix your paste.

-- Cover the crack as well as its surrounding area using an applicator (should come with the repair kit).
+- Cover the crack and its surrounding area using an applicator (should come with the repair kit).
 Apply some pressure while covering the crack to allow the filler to infiltrate deep into the crevice.
 If the crack is too big, you will need to use fiberglass to fix the patch.
 If that is the case, cover one side of the fiberglass with the filler and carefully put it onto the crack.
-Apply the filler along with the patch and slightly outside the edges so that the patch firmly secured.
+Apply the filler along with the patch and slightly outside the edges so that the patch is firmly secured.